 The following policies apply to all articles, reviews, and commentaries:

-1. All submissions should be written in type-face 12 Times New Roman, spacing 1 and a half.
+1. All submissions should be written in type-face 12 Times New Roman, single-spaced type.

 2. References in the text.
 If you wish to make references in the text to other publications please do so clearly and in the following way: author’s surname, date, and page number, e.g. (Eisler 2000: 35).
 Please remember not to over-reference your article.

-3. Footnotes: collect them together at the end of the article.
-There will be no footnotes on individual pages.
+3. Footnotes: collect each footnote at the bottom of individual pages.
 Please number your notes consecutively, giving clear superscript numbers in the appropriate places.

 4. List of references: please give full bibliographical details of references and list them in alphabetical order of author, following the style of the examples given below:

 Eisler, Riane.
 1987.
 The Chalice and the Blade: Our History, Our Future.
-San Francisco: Harper and Row.
+San Francisco (CA): Harper & Row.

 Gimbutas, Marija.
-2005 (ed originale in inglese 1999).
+2005 .
 Le dee viventi.
 A cura di Miriam Robbins Dexter.
 Milano: Medusa.

 Grossato, Alessandro.
 1999.
 Il libro dei simboli.
 Metamorfosi dell’umano tra Oriente e Occidente.
 Milano: Mondadori.